tideland/go-worker/examples/README.md

 3. **Safe by default**: Invalid configurations will never create workers, preventing runtime failures.

 4. **Flexible configuration**: Use method chaining to configure only what you need; sensible defaults are provided for everything else.

+5. **Task synchronization**: Use `WaitForTasks` to ensure all enqueued work completes before proceeding, perfect for batch processing or pipeline stages.

 ## License